harrykioko/folio/implementation-plan.md

 - All components should follow the established design system
 - Performance optimizations should be measured and documented
 - Security measures should be regularly audited
 - Documentation should be kept up to date with changes
+- Request queue should be monitored for optimal performance